Short Description Concerning the Squidex Architecture.

 - 4.There's no need to worry about data migration when changing the read models with a new version; just run the event consumers from the beginning to populate the read store with the updated data.

 Squidex is based on the following frameworks and tools:

 - MongoDB for the event Store and persistence

-- Orleans as a backend technology.
+- Orleans as the backend technology.

 Of course there are also dozens of external dependencies (because there's no need to reinvent the wheel!), but it would just be too much information to list them all here.